dsorokin/aivika/README.md

 package [aivika-distributed](http://hackage.haskell.org/package/aivika-distributed).

 The libraries were tested on Linux, Windows and OS X.

-The PDF documentation, installation instructions and a more full information about Aivika are available on the the [AivikaSoft](http://www.aivikasoft.com) website.

 P.S.
 Aivika is actually a genuine female Mari name which is pronounced with stress on the last syllable.